HarperDB/documentation/docs/administration/harperdb-studio/manage-replication.md

 Subscriptions must be configured in order to move data between connected instances.
 Read more about subscriptions here: Creating A Subscription.
 The **manage clustering** panel displays a table with each row representing an channel per instance.
 Cells are bolded to indicate a change in the column.
 Publish and subscribe replication can be configured per table with the following instructions:

-1) Identify the instance, schema, and table for replication to be configured.
+1) Identify the instance, database, and table for replication to be configured.

 2) For publish, click the toggle switch in the **publish** column.